 Why Is My Senior Loved One Bruising?

 When it comes to providing quality care for any senior adult, being on the lookout for different health issues and concerns is always of the utmost importance.
-When it comes to elderly adults, these concerns of course include bruising.
-Most seniors start to bruise easily as they age, and start to develop bigger and darker bruises as they continue to grow older.
+When it comes to elderly adults, these concerns, of course, include bruising.
+Most seniors start to bruise easily as they age and start to develop bigger and darker bruises as they continue to grow older.

 Seeing bruises of this magnitude can be devastating to any senior caregiver, as it can be difficult to tell which bruises are normal and which are a sign of something more serious.
-The good news is, most senior bruises are relatively harmless and chances are they will go away on their own without treatments.
+The good news is, most senior bruises are relatively harmless and chances are they will go away on their own without treatment.
 However, the question for many caregivers is simply “why does this occur?”

 In humans, bruises typically form when small blood vessels, also known as capillaries, that are near the surface of the skin break under the impact of an injury.
 Bruises can happen virtually anywhere, but they are most common in seniors on the arms and legs.
 When this type of impact happens and the capillaries break, blood leaks out of them and they leave behind those signature black and blue marks.
 As the body begins to heal and eventually reabsorbs all of the blood, these marks will disappear.

 In general, there are certain people, in most cases women, who just tend to be more prone to bruising than others.
-As for seniors, the most common reason they tend to bruise more easily is because their skin because thinner as they age.
+As for seniors, the most common reason they tend to bruise more easily is that their skin because thinner as they age.
 When seniors grow older, they also lose some of the protective fatty layer around the skin that also protects these blood vessels from getting injured.
 In short—the blood vessels are more susceptible to injury and since the skin is so much thinner, it is easier to see these pools of blood develop when capillaries are broken.

 However, these aren’t the only reasons that seniors seem to deal with bruises more often than in younger adults.
 There are also situational reasons that seniors tend to deal with bruises more often.
-Seniors, in general are more prone to bruises because they are more prone to bumping into items they can’t see and they are more prone to falling.
+Seniors, in general, are more prone to bruises because they are more prone to bumping into items they can’t see and they are more prone to falling.
 These things can cause bruises to happen more often in seniors.

 Medications and supplements such as aspirin, antibiotics and anticoagulant medications can all cause a senior to bruise more easily.
 Vitamins including ginkgo, anti-platelet agents and medications used to treat allergies, asthma and eczema may also increase a senior’s chances of bruising.
 In general, you should always ask your loved one’s doctor about the side effects of any medications they may be taking or talk to them about medication side effects if you are concerned that their prescriptions may be causing bruising.